Azure/azureml-examples/setup/setup-ci/security-scanner/README.md

 - **Install the scanner**: open a terminal in Azure ML Notebooks and run `sudo ./amlsecscan.py install`
 - **Run a scan**: in the terminal, run `sudo ./amlsecscan.py scan all` (this takes a few minutes)

+## Assessments

+The security scanner installs [ClamAV](https://www.clamav.net/) to report malware and [Trivy](https://github.com/aquasecurity/trivy) to report OS and Python vulnerabilities.

+Security scans are scheduled via CRON jobs to run either daily around 5AM or 10 minutes after OS startup.
+A CRON job also emits heartbeats every 10 minutes.
+Scans have their CPU usage limited to 20% and are deprioritized by running at priority 19.

+Trivy is configured to report vulnerabilities of severity either `HIGH` or `CRITICAL` for which a fix is available.
+The ClamAV realtime scanning is not enabled.

 ## Telemetry

 In Log Analytics, the scanner reports hearbeats to table `AmlSecurityComputeHealth_CL` and assessment results to `AmlSecurityComputeAssessments_CL`.